NOTE: Click on questions for the answers.

 You are a good friend; however, we can only work on a paper if the author of the paper is present.
 Fortunately, we do offer several long distance methods for receiving assistance (see questions 4 and 5).

 We can answer short questions by email at email@example.com.

 Yes: we offer online Zoom sessions for distance learners and anyone working off campus.
 See this page to learn how to work remotely with a tutor.

-In order for full ownership of the paper to stay with the student, staff members typically do not mark on a student's paper.
+In order for full ownership of the paper to stay with the student, consultants do not mark on papers.